develop-me/bootcamp--week-07-08--laravel/challenges/02/01/README.md

 ## Unit Testing (Chapter 5)

+1) Make a new `Animal` and check that it's properties are what you expect.
+(This is testing Laravel rather than code we've written, so would not be a good test in a real app, but it's a good starting point)

-- Create a method on `Animal` called `dangerous`.
+1) Create a method on `Animal` called `dangerous`.
 It should return `false` if the animal's biteyness is `2` or less and `true` otherwise.
-Add tests for all five possible values.
+Add tests for all five possible values of `biteyness`.

+### Testing With Databases

+1) Use `Animal::create()` and test that it gets added to the database (This is testing Laravel rather than code we've written, so would not be a good test in a real app, but it's a good starting point)

+1) Create a method on `Owner` called `numberOfAnimals`.
+It should return the number of animals that an owner owns.
+Write three tests to check an owner with no pets, and owner with one pet, and an owner with 4 pets.

+    **Hint**: You can save many items to a model with [`saveMany`](http://laravel.com/docs/6.x/eloquent-relationships)

 ### Tricksy